redkite-labs/redkitecms-docs/book/blocks-management.rst

 Here you can see the editor for a Twitter Bootstrap button.

-The block you are editing changes to blue but the blocks menu remains active, so you can always change the editor just clicking another block.
+The rectangle, that surrounds the block you are editing, changes to blue but the **Blocks menu** remains active, so you can always change the editor just clicking on another block.

 .. image:: //bundles/alphalemonwebsite/media/manual/img-6.jpg